apache/rocketmq-site/_docs/14-rmq-deployment.md

 #### Broker
 Brokers can be divided into two categories according to their roles: master and slave.
 Master brokers provide RW access while slave brokers only accept read access.

 To deploy a high-availability RocketMQ cluster with no single point of failure, a series of broker sets should be deployed.
 A broker set contains one master with brokerId set to 0 and several slaves with non-zero brokerIDs.
-All of the brokers in one set have the same brokerName.
+All the brokers in one set have the same brokerName.
 In serious scenarios, we should have at least two brokers in one broker set.
 Each topic resides in two or more brokers.

 ### Configuration
 When deploying a RocketMQ cluster, recommended configuration is listed below: